-It’s important to stay out of the sun after dermal filler, Botox injection and microneedling treatments.
+It’s important to stay out of the sun after dermal filler, Botulinum toxin injection and microneedling treatments.

 While using good day and night creams is an essential part of your skincare routine, hydration starts on the inside.
 Avoid alcoholic and caffeinated beverages as much as possible and make sure you drink plenty of water.